KaboSekoto/Cybersecurity-1st-week-running-Kali-linux-on-Virtualbox/README.md

 This project demonstrated that cybersecurity requires more than simply learning security tools.

-A cybersecurity professional also needs to understand operating systems, networking, virtualization, hardware resources, and troubleshooting.
+A cybersecurity professional also needs to understand operating systems, networking, virtualization, hardware resources and troubleshooting.

 The **4 GB RAM limitation** provided practical experience of how insufficient system resources can affect a virtualized cybersecurity environment.